 Pricing and Insurance

 At CSWC our goal is to provide quality services to all members of the community.
 We are in network with Blue Cross and Blue Shield PPO and Indemnity insurance plans and would be happy to file your in-network claims for you if we are a covered provider under your plan.
-Some of our providers are also in network with Cigna.
+Some of our providers are also in network with Cigna and Aetna.
 Dr. Nabar is also a non-network/non-participating provider for Tricare.
 We are out of network with all other insurance companies at this time.

 Clients may use their out-of-network benefits for services provided at CSWC.
 If a client chooses to use their out of network benefits, they will pay the full session fee at each session.
 We will then submit a claim on your behalf to your insurance company who will reimburse you the company’s allowable amount after processing the claim.
 It is the client’s responsibility to know their out-of-network reimbursement rate.